hadeya3ik/govee/README.md

 # Custom Govee Lights Controller
 This repository contains a custom web application built with Next.js to control Govee smart lights.
-The application provides an enhanced user experience, offering a more minimalistic interface.
+The application provides a more minimalistic interface.

-in order to retrieve the user-assigned names of the devices, For Govee API Control: Retrieve Govee-API-Key as described [here](https://developer.govee.com/reference/apply-you-govee-api-key), setup integration with API type ad fill your API key.
+## Features
+Minimal Govee Home API to control Govee smart light devices (bulbs, LED strips).

 ## Getting Started
+in order to retrieve the user-assigned names of the devices, you can retrieve your Govee-API-Key as described [here](https://developer.govee.com/reference/apply-you-govee-api-key).

 1. Clone the repository
 ```bash
 git clone https://github.com/hadeya3ik/govee.git